stevenstr/tweets_app_reforged/README.md

-# Tweeter like application
+# Twitter like web application

-Simple tweeter like web app to process tweets data.
+Simple twitter like web app to process tweets data.

 # Evalable endpoints